digideskio/building-web-applications-with-react/README.md

 This book (hopefully) is my attempt to organize my approach to making these parts fit.

-By the way, my father-in-law gets his revenge for my jokes - he gives his creations as a present.
+By the way, my father-in-law always gets his revenge - he gives his creations out as a present.
 To us.
-Which, as you probably already understand, makes me even more like him - this being an _open-source software_ related book and all.
+Which makes me even more similar to him - this being an _open-source software_ related book and all.

 Hopefully the book won't take as much space on your balcony as the table does on mine.